What is the Student Voice?

 The aim for each student body is to have a positive impact in the Academy and have a platform to suggest areas of improvement, making sure that each voice is heard and has the ability to make a difference.

 Student Voice meetings

-The Student Council, House Councils and Faculty Councils all meet separately on a weekly basis.
-Regular times and venues are below; additional meetings are organised when needed.
+The various Student Councils, Year Councils and Faculty Councils all meet separately on a regular basis; additional meetings are organised when needed.

 Student Voice Contacts

 If you have an idea, issue or area of the Academy you feel needs improving or developing please contact the students and/or staff below:

 - Contact any of the teachers, Student Council members or Year Council Leaders

 Some of the roles of the Student Council are:

 - Representing the Academy at evening events throughout the year

 - Meeting, greeting and showing visitors around when necessary.